aThe inbox is still the most personal place to meet a lead or customer, and Mailchimp and SendGrid are both great platforms to get the job done.

 Mailchimp's analytics are more accessible; SendGrid's are deeper and focus on optimizing email delivery

-• The Emails section gives you general statistics about campaign opens and clicks and a chart that you can fill with metrics you want to track.
-You'll also find a list with key stats for each individual campaign.
+The idea that Mailchimp is easier on your eyes and brain applies to analytics as well.
+You can get general statistics about campaign opens and clicks and a chart that you can fill with metrics you want to track, and you'll also find a list with key stats for each individual campaign.
+In the Reports section, you can dig deep into each campaign, showing you the top links clicked, most engaged subscribers, and geolocation data, to name a few of all the available stats.

 If you connect your eShop to Mailchimp, you'll be able to see campaign revenue and ROI in both these sections too.